-The University of Derby has strong industry links and has a very set focus on applied learning.
+The diverse University of Derby has recently soared up a huge eleven places in the Guardian University Guide 2023 and is now ranked 48th out of 121 UK universities.
 It is a consistently popular university with students due to the fantastic facilities and excellent teaching.

 The outskirts of Derby has some breathtaking countryside with plenty of picturesque villages in the Derbyshire Dales with gorgeous views and amazing backdrops of green hills and meandering pathways.
 The inspiring Peak District National Park offers moors, dales, farmland, spectacular wildlife and unbeatable tranquillity.

-Derby is a wise choice when deciding where to settle due to the good standard of living, fantastic employment prospects and wonderful surroundings as well as the friendly community spirit that is widely apparent in Derby.
+Derby is a wise choice when deciding where to settle due to the good standard of living, fantastic employment prospects and wonderful surroundings in addition to the friendly community spirit that is widely apparent in the city.

 Looking for a Career in Derby?
 We are hosting a careers fair at Pride Park on Wednesday 4th October, between the times of 10am-2pm.
 Ours event are completely free for jobseekers and are a great way to meet hiring companies around the city.
 Find out more here!